skylooop/ComputerVision/README.md

-Implementations of different CV nets
+Implementations of different CV nets and losses